2019 PBA Tour season: Tournament summary

 The 2019 PBA tournament schedule is shown below.
 Major tournaments are in bold.
-Career PBA title numbers for winners are shown in parenthesis (#).
+Career PBA title numbers for winners are shown in parentheses (#).
 Prize money is shown in US dollars.

 Tour points are awarded for most events.
 Besides the season-ending Harry Smith PBA Points Winner award, points are one consideration for Player of the Year voting, and also affect eligibility for the PBA Playoffs, PBA Tour Finals (combined with 2018 points), PBA China Tiger Cup (USBC Cup event points only) and the 2020 DHC PBA Japan Invitational.
 Points for tournaments are awarded differently based on a "tier" system.
 The tier of each qualifying tournament is shown in the Notes column on the tournament schedule, and is explained below.